 We added the following services into this opportunity:

-UK tax resident company incorporation for overseas customers: registering an business as a United Kingdom based tax resident company is a sure-fire way to ensure that the interests of both the business and the people that work there are properly represented and protected when moving operations to this country.
+Registering an business as a United Kingdom based tax resident company is a sure-fire way to ensure that the interests of both the business and the people that work there are properly represented and protected when moving operations to this country.
 There are tax-related advantages, but as well as this, the personal assets of the owner or owners may be better protected under this type of arrangement.
 However, when taking this route, it is essential that business owners get the right type of advice.

 The definition of a UK tax resident company: if a limited company is classed as a UK tax resident then it will need to pay corporation tax to HMRC.